ku1ik/stderred/README.md

 of code compiled for both 32 and 64-bit architecture in the single library file.

-If you feel you will want universal library build this way:
+If you feel you will want universal library then build it this way:

     $ make universal